 - The Nostalgia Critic appeared when the Maven of the Eventide said Nostalgia three times like he was Beetlejuice during Vampire Reviews.
 The two ask loudly how she even did that.

-- The Chinese general Cao Cao (3rd century AD) was so well known for his rapid marches, the Chinese term for this trope since the time was "Speak of Cao Cao, and Cao Cao will appear."
-(And this was way before he could Google it.
-Impressive.)
+- The Chinese warlord Cao Cao (3rd century AD) was so well known for his rapid marches, the Chinese term for this trope since the time was "Speak of Cao Cao, and Cao Cao will appear."

-- A once-popular internet meme says this of Candle Jack, who kidnaps whoever spea
+- A once-popular internet meme says this of Candle Jack, who kidnaps whoever speaks of him.
+It's a Discredited Meme nowadays - don't use it.

-- As stated on this page, people of old didn't dare say "bear", fearing that it would summon one.
+- As stated on the Bears are Bad News page, people of old didn't dare say "bear", fearing that it would summon one.

 - The old Swedish had a fear about wolves.
 It became so prevalent and went on for so long that the most popular nickname stopped being a nickname and became the proper name, though thankfully the fear fell into obscurity before it happened again.